sugitlab/sugitlab/README.md

 ### Hi there 👋

-I'm SUGIT, and here is my Laboratory.

-My role is Full-Peratto Engineer.
+I'm SUGIT, Full-Peratto Engineer.
-Full-Peratto Engineer is making any code in any layer, but it might be Peratto.
+Any code in any layer, but it might be Peratto.

 > Peratto: "superficial" in Japanese...